dgroomes/graphql-java-playground/custom-directives/README.md

 * DONE Create a sort directive
 * Create a limit directive (and remove the `animalCount` param)
 * DONE Make more forests sample data.
 Actually, expand it to all [woodlands](https://en.wikipedia.org/wiki/Woodland)?
-* Split out into multiple sub-projects: 1) graphql-util 2) gp-directives 3) forests, 4) cli
+* DONE (I didn't separate graphql-util from gd-directivees.
+That would be useful if I fleshed out more machinery around the pattern but not sure that's worth it for this playground).
+Split out into multiple sub-projects: 1) graphql-util 2) gp-directives 3) forests, 4) cli
 * Use a secondary schema file for the gp-directives, separate from the woodlands/cli schema?
 Is this possible?
+* Make it a web project instead of a CLI project so that I can demo the usage from Insomnia.
+This makes for a great demo because of Insomnia's built-in support for GraphQL.
+It fetches the schema and does auto-complete!
+Much more interesting than a CLI (but the CLI is a good vehicle for basic demos).

 ## Reference